exercism/julia/exercises/concept/locomotive-engineer/.docs/hints.md

 ## 3. Add missing stops

 - Remember, this function doesn't mutate the input!
+Create a new `Dict`.
 - Only the stop name is needed, not the stop number, so each pair must be split.
 - There are multiple ways to assemple the vector of names:
   -  Array [comprehension][comprehensions]